Licensing & Inspection

-- A license must be obtained for each location where nursery stock is sold; a single company with multiple outlets will need more then one nursery license.
+- A license must be obtained for each location where nursery stock is sold; a single company with multiple outlets will need more than one nursery license.

 Nursery stock is defined as (Title 7 MRSA sec.
 2211):

 - woody plants (trees, shrubs, vines etc.) and

 - herbaceous plants (bulbs, annuals, perennials, vegetable seedlings, houseplants, etc.), but

 - does not include cutflowers or cut christmas trees or medical/adult use marijuana.

 - Licenses are issued for the calendar year and need to be renewed each January.